zanderdk/Minecraft-writeup/README.md

 3. [azeria-labs part 2 deep understanding](https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/)

 If one reads (and understands) these 3 front to back you prety much in my oppinion have alle the knowledge to get started in glibc heap exploitation, altough some parts has changed since.
 Unfortunately I am not aware of any source execpt [glibc source](https://github.com/bminor/glibc/) that is 100p uptodate.
+You can try and follow along and go back reading these if nothing makes sence, I will make exploitation very datiled.

 The heap can be seen as a collection of doubly and singly linked lists (oversimplified).
 We have 5 kinds of linked list: